cdiazbas/LMpyMilne/README.md

 ﻿# LMpyMilne
-LMpyMilne: LMfit Inversion in a Milne-Eddignton atmosphere (in python)
+LMpyMilne: LMfit Inversion in a Milne-Eddington atmosphere (in python)

 ## Content